yu55/notes/1Z0-808/Sandard Tests/SAMPLE TEST/Rules.md

   * ternary operators; `boolean expression ? expression1 : expression2`
   * assignment operators; `=, +=, -=, /=,%=,%=,&=,^=,!=,<<=,>>=,>>>=`
 * Numeric Promotion Rules
-  * If two values have different data tyupes, Java will automatically promote one of the values to the larger of the two data types.
+  * If two values have different data types, Java will automatically promote one of the values to the larger of the two data types.
   * If one of the values is integral and other is floating-point, Java will automatically promote the integral value to the floating-point value's data type.
-  * Smaller data types, namely `byte`, `short`, and `char, are first promoted to `int` any time they're used with a Java binary arithmetic operator, even if neither of the operands is `int`.
+  * Smaller data types, namely `byte`, `short`, and `char`, are first promoted to `int` any time they're used with a Java binary arithmetic operator, even if neither of the operands is `int`.
   * After all promotion has occurred and the operands have the same data type, the resulting value will have the same data type as its promoted operands.
 ```java
 int * long = long